 1 Chronicles 27 lists the military divisions, the leaders of the Israeli tribes and other officials.

 Acts 13:1-12.
-Barnabas and Saul began their first missionary journey with preaching at Cyprus where Saul’s name was changed to Paul.
+Barnabas and Saul began their first missionary journey with preaching on the island of Cyprus where Saul’s name was changed to Paul.
 Paul rebuked Elymas the sorcerer and God struck him with blindness.

 1 Chronicles 24 shows the divisions of the priests, who served tabernacle duties when, and the other Levites, serving as alternates.